Reviews (1294)

 Dear Patient

-Thank you so much for taking the time to provide feedback about Queen Elizabeth Hospital Birmingham - apologies for the delayed response.
-We are pleased to see that you were seen and treated quickly when you attended the Emergency Department with a dislocated shoulder.
+Thank you so much for taking the time to provide feedback about the Queen Elizabeth Hospital Birmingham - apologies for the delayed response.
+We are really pleased to hear how happy you are with the care, treatment and information provided by the Rheumatology department.

 If you would like to provide any more information or further feedback about your experience please visit the hospital webpage https://www.uhb.nhs.uk/get-in-touch/feedback/